icyfig/LabPage/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Editing the Site

+Go to the home directory - 'labsite' npm run install - install dependencies

+npm run dev - to test on local browser.
+For local testing, change the value of of the variable  "curLocation = "/~swagata" to empty string.
+(Under components/Navbar/Navbar.js)

+After editing the pages as required run npm run build and npm run export.

+Transfer the contents of the 'out' folder to the swagata/public_html on the remote server.